Canon 800D vs Nikon Z7

 It is notable that the Z7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

-Both the 800D and the Z7 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the Z7 does not have a direct predecessor.
+The Z7 is a recent model that features in the current product line-up of Nikon.
+In contrast, the 800D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon 800D or the Nikon Z7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.